 Continued after infographic:

 Advertising Alcohol to Women

-The alcohol industry even updated their packaging to attract women.
+The alcohol industry even updated its packaging to attract women.
 They introduced pink drinks such as cosmos and chocolate wine.
-Wine, is a big seller among women, and is often presented among groups of laughing and drinking women in advertisements.
+Wine is a big seller among women and is often presented among groups of laughing and drinking women in advertisements.
 Other marketing strategies are presenting hard liquor as a sophisticated option for discerning women.

 Normalization of Drinking

 Heavy drinking has been glamorized and normalized.
 Instead of selling sex, ads are selling alcohol.
 These advertisements show women who drink wine to deal with everyday stress.
 The new women’s liberation movement has heavily promoted drinking as well.

 Most of these advertisements have been seen on social media.
 In addition, television shows and movies have shown women drinking at every moment of the day.
 This normalization is dangerous for young women, as they do not understand the dangers of drinking.

 And, American women are drinking more than ever.
 They are drinking more than their mothers and grandmothers did, according to alcohol researchers.
 White women are more likely to drink excessively, with more of them drinking several times per week.
 In fact, binge drinking has increased 40% since 1997, according to a Washington Post health data report.